Pierre Grabar: Childhood and studies

 Nicolas (Nikolay S.) Grabar (1852-1924), a lawyer and State Counsellor at the Court of Cassation of St Petersburg.
-His mother was Baroness Elisabeth de Prittwitz (1866-1924), an artist.
+His mother was Baroness Elisabeth de Prittwitz (1866-1924), an artist of German origin.
 His older brother André Grabar became a prominent professor of ancient Christian and Byzantine archaeology and art.

 Pierre Grabar completed high school in Kiev in 1916.

 During the Russian Revolution of 1917, Grabar's family fled the country to France.

 During the Russian Civil War Grabar was an officer in the White Army.

 In 1921, Grabar went to France.
 He entered the École des Hautes Études Industrielles in Lille, France and obtained a chemical engineering degree in 1924.
 Pierre Grabar became a naturalized citizen of France as of August 8, 1929.

 Grabar received a doctorate from the University of Strasbourg in 1930, after working on uremia and salt deficiency (see below).
 He also earned a Doctor of Sciences degree from the Sorbonne in 1942, for his work on ultrafiltration and its applications.